Microsoft Surface Pro — What Goes Wrong

 For entrepreneurs and third-party developers:

-1. Anti-glare screen protector designed for Surface Pro — The lack of anti-reflective coating (explicitly called out by sspai) combined with Surface Pro's outdoor/commuter use case creates demand for a premium aftermarket solution.
+1. Anti-glare screen protector designed for Surface Pro — The lack of anti-reflective coating (explicitly called out by multiple reviewers) combined with Surface Pro's outdoor/commuter use case creates demand for a premium aftermarket solution.

 2. Third-party detachable keyboard — The complaint that comfortable lap use requires an extra purchase (Flex Keyboard at premium pricing) suggests a market for more affordable detachable keyboard alternatives.